mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 So that is [that] the mind of all living beings is also empty.
 That means the *emptiness of original nature*.

 Emptiness [does not] mean *in vain*, okay?
 So, that is *full function*; the full function is called *emptiness*.
 The full function of your life.
 The full function of the rock, with all sentient beings.
-[The] full function of the mountain, working, interpenetrated with clouds and sky, human beings and trees, rains... then, it is called *emptiness*.
+[The] full function of the mountain, working, interpenetrated with clouds and sky, human beings and trees, rains...
+Then, it is called *emptiness*.
 The full function of the mountain.

 That is called *emptiness*.
-So everything has this nature.
+Everything has this nature.
 So *original nature* is emptiness.
 And next,

 > “... there is not a single dharma which can be obtained.
 The true emptiness of the self-nature is also like this.